What To Do With Dogs That Eat Poop

 Although we think that poop would taste horrible, our four-legged besties seem to think that itâ€™s a yummy treat.
 Luckily, there are ways to make it less appealing to our dogs.
 If your dog is eating his own poop, try mixing in pineapple, pumpkin or store-bought deterrent supplements with his food.
 That way, once he sniffs out his own waste, he wonâ€™t be tempted to munch on it.
 Be sure to check with your vet to make sure your dog isnâ€™t allergic to these foods before you give it to him.

-Probiotics to the Rescue
+Enzymes to the Rescue

 What do you do with dogs that eat poop?
 Are there tricks or tactics that have proven to work for you?
 Share them with the rest of the community â€“ leave your tips in the comment section below.